Mansions of Rastafari

 Mansions of Rastafari is an umbrella term for the various groups of the Rastafari movement.
-Such groups include the Bobo Ashanti, the Niyabinghi, the Twelve Tribes of Israel, and several smaller groups, including African Unity, Covenant Rastafari, Messianic Dreads, SeeGold Empire, and the Selassian Church.
+Such groups include the Bobo Ashanti, the Nyabinghi, the Twelve Tribes of Israel, and several smaller groups, including African Unity, Covenant Rastafari, Messianic Dreads, SeeGold Empire, and the Selassian Church.
 The term is taken from the Biblical verse in John 14:2, "In my Father's house are many mansions."

 Many individual Rastas are only loosely affiliated with these Mansions, or not at all, in keeping with the principle of freedom of conscience, a general distrust of institutionalism shared by many, and the teachings of Haile Selassie I as Emperor that "faith is private" and a direct relationship requiring no intermediary.
 Beliefs differ between the mansions, with varying views on the Bible, dreadlocks, diet, and ganja.